-The operating environment in wire, cable and pipe production doesn't make the coding task any easier.
+The operating environment in wire and cable production doesn't make the printing task any easier.
 Facilities are often exposed to external weather conditions that can swing widely with both seasonal and daily changes.
-The environment can range from hot and dry to cold and damp-and everywhere in between.
+The environment can range from hot and dry to cold and damp - and everywhere in between.

-High production speeds increase coding difficulty.
-Depending on the diameter of the product, line speeds can reach thousands of feet per minute.
-Electrical static becomes a concern when dealing with product that is moving at high rates of speed Also, coding quite often happens within proximity of extremely hot extruder output.
+High production speeds increase printing difficulty.
+Depending on the diameter of the product, line speeds can exceed one thousand feet per minute.
+Electrical static becomes a concern when dealing with product that is moving at high rates of speed Also, printing quite often happens in close proximity to extremely hot extruder output.

-So a coding solution has to be able to work reliably in harsh, fluctuating conditions.
-And it must be able to keep up with peak production speeds, without becoming fouled.
+So a printing solution has to be able to work reliably in harsh, fluctuating conditions.
+And it must be able to keep up with peak production speeds, without unexpected disruption.
 If the printer fails in any way, the extruder or line isn't going to stop until the run is finished.
 Then the manufacturer is left with production line downtime, material rework and scrap.
 The associated costs per event can range from a few hundred dollars on the low end to many thousands of dollars.